Analysis and Post processing

 The two models are presented side-by-side in the figure below.

 You may also see that the response of the floating collar is somewhat slower and more rigid in the case with the lice skirt.
-This is due to the trapped water inside the lice skirt – but also the water on the outside – that has to be accelerated in order for the floating collar to displace.
+This is due to the trapped water inside the lice skirt – but also the water on the outside – that must be accelerated in order for the floating collar to displace.

 Forces in the floating collar and anchor system